-Spaying is a surgical procedure that removes the ovaries and the uterus in female cats, meaning that they are no longer able to come on heat and become pregnant.
+Desexing or sterilisation is a surgical procedure that removes both the ovaries and the uterus in female cats (ovariohysterectomy), meaning that they are no longer able to come on heat and become pregnant.

-Apart from the prevention of unwanted kittens, spaying also has a number of medical benefits for your cat.
-These include preventing an inflammation of the uterus (metritis) or infection in the uterus (pyometra), mammary gland tumours and other neoplasm of the reproductive system and ovarian cysts.
+Apart from being law and the prevention of unwanted kittens, desexing also has a number of medical benefits for your cat.
+These include preventing inflammation of the uterus (metritis), uterine infection (pyometra), ovarian cysts and tumours of the reproductive system.

 Many people decide to get their female cat desexed as they are concerned about her getting out when she is on heat.
 Not only is there a risk of her getting pregnant, but there is also a very high risk of her getting hit by a car or getting injured as her only focus is on finding a male to mate with.
 There is also a risk of picking up one of the potentially fatal feline viruses (feline Leukaemia or feline AIDS).

 If your female cat comes in to season before you have had a chance to have her desexed, keep her inside and separated from any entire male cats.
 If she does manage to escape and mate, your veterinary health care team will be happy to provide advice on options available (in most situations sterilisation will still be an option) and they will most likely wish to test for FIV (feline AIDS) and FeLV (feline Leukaemia) if the male tom cat is unknown.